 +

-Inheritance patterns you may see
+Inheritance terms you may see

 De novo